 That’s what Mia Sheppard believes, as a lifelong fisher who now owns Little Creek Outfitters in Maupin with her husband, Marty.
 “I love the crisp mornings that just revitalize your lungs and your organs, and just let you know you’re alive,” says Sheppard, who is recognized as one of the top women spey casters in the industry.
 “There’s a deep solitude that you experience.”

 One of many experienced fishing outfitters throughout the state, the Sheppards (including their 10-year-old daughter, who loves stand-up paddleboard fishing) have been leading guided tours for fishers of all skill levels since 2003.
 Little Creek offers year-round multiple-day tours for steelhead, bass and trout along the Lower Deschutes River (which stretches from Pelton Dam near Madras, north to the mouth of the Columbia River), as well as Eastern Oregon’s John Day and Grande Ronde rivers, and the Sandy River (which flows from Mt.
 Hood to the Columbia River Gorge).

 Each waterway has its own distinct personality, but Eastern Oregon’s are among Sheppard’s personal favorites.
 “I’m completely enamored,” she says.
 “I love how open they are, and just how rugged and raw.
 You really feel like you’re in the West when you’re on a desert river.
 It’s extraordinary to see so much water flowing through a valley that’s dry.
 Along the riverbank, it’s so lush and green; it’s just a life source for these areas.”

 Eastern Oregon’s rivers have lower flows and typically run through late November, then tend to freeze and be suitable again for fishing later in the winter, around February.
-Meanwhile, the Rogue, Umpqua, Sandy, Metolius, Deschutes, coastal rivers and others don’t tend to freeze and typically offer stellar fishing during the winter months.
+Meanwhile, the Rogue, Umpqua, Sandy, Metolius, Deschutes and coastal rivers don’t usually freeze and typically offer stellar fishing during the winter months.
 The Deschutes River does not get a winter steelhead run, so look for summer steelhead here.
 The best winter steelhead fishing in Oregon can be found in coastal rivers and streams, peaking in January.